-Total take-up across the UK reached 32.7m sq ft in 2014, 2.2m sq ft higher than the previous year and the highest since 2010.
+Total take-up across the UK reached 3.03m sq m (32.7m sq ft) in 2014, 0.2m sq m (2.2m sq ft) higher than the previous year and the highest since 2010.

 Many factors contributed to the strength of 2014.
 Predominantly, economic activity continued to recover, with a rise in GDP growth to 2.6% in 2014.
 The ongoing increase in online shopping is another factor to consider.
 This, coupled with the overall rise in economic sentiment has meant that retailers and logistics firms have taken the opportunity to expand their networks.